About the Interpreter Training Program

 Do you have a love for languages and cultures?
 If you are a strong communicator with a passion for sharing information, the field of ASL/English interpreting may be right for you!
 TROY's interpreter training program is a four-year Bachelor of Science degree program available online and on campus.
 By becoming an interpreter training program major, you'll have the opportunity to pursue a career in interpreting between users of English and American Sign Language.

-In order to officially matriculate as an ITP major, students must 1) complete ASL 4 with a grade of “C” or better, 2) have a Sign Language Proficiency Interview (SPLI) score of Intermediate Plus (or better, and 3) submit two videos of recommendation from Deaf ASL Users.
+In order to officially matriculate as an ITP major, students must 1) complete ASL 4 with a grade of “C” or better and 2) have a Sign Language Proficiency Interview (SPLI) score of Intermediate Plus (or better.

 The College of Education offers the Master Mentor Program as a dual track for nationally certified, experienced interpreters.
 Upon graduation, students who have pursued this track will receive a degree in interpreter training as well as a Master Mentor certificate.

 Of our graduates are able to find work in the field of ASL/English Interpreting upon graduation.